New primary healthcare system for migrant workers

 Healthcare providers may submit proposals to operate in one or more sectors.

-Each sector will be anchored by a medical centre for migrant workers, which will be complemented by on-site centres in larger dormitories, at least two mobile clinical teams, round-the-clock telemedicine consultations, and ambulance and special transport services.
+Each of the six sectors will be anchored by a medical centre for migrant workers, which will be complemented by on-site centres in three larger dormitories, at least two mobile clinical teams, round-the-clock telemedicine consultations, and ambulance and special transport services.

 The centre in one of the sectors, covering areas in the west like Bukit Batok and Jurong, will be operated by a non-governmental organisation, which documents did not name.